RobertJansen1/OpenStack-Docs/_posts/keymanager/2023-12-21-Introduction.md

 tags: [Keymanager]
 page_title: Introduction
 ---
-This introduction will guide you through the process of managing/storing secrets in the Barbican keymanager.
+This introduction will guide you through the process of managing/storing secrets in the Barbican keymanager

 ### Here you will find the following: